Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Emu Heights has 23 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that collectively facilitate 253 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 136 meters from the nearest stop.
-Most residents commute outward due to Emu Heights being primarily residential.
-Car remains the dominant mode of transportation at 91%.
-On average, there are 1.9 vehicles per dwelling in the area, which is higher than the regional average.
+Emu Heights has 23 operational public transport stops, all of which are bus stops.
+These stops are served by 17 different routes that together facilitate 253 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located 136 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 91%.
+Vehicle ownership averages 1.9 per dwelling, which is above the regional average.

-According to the 2021 Census, a high 35.5% of residents work from home, which may be due to COVID-19 conditions.
-The average service frequency across all routes is 36 trips per day, equating to approximately 11 weekly trips per stop.
+According to the 2021 Census, a high 35.5% of residents work from home, possibly due to COVID-19 conditions.
+The service frequency across all routes averages 36 trips per day, equating to approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport